 The Yorkshire Dales National Park Dark Sky Reserve

 An International Dark Sky Reserve is a designated area of public/private land possessing exceptional or distinguished quality of starry nights and nocturnal environment that is specifically protected for its scientific, natural, educational, cultural, heritage and/or public enjoyment.
 Dark Sky Reserves are designated by DarkSky International (formerly International Dark-Sky Association).

 A Reserve consists of a core area which, on designation, must meet the criteria for natural darkness and be of a high quality as well as a peripheral (buffer) area that supports the dark sky in the core.
 The whole of the Yorkshire Dales National Park has been designated a Dark Sky Reserve, the largest in the UK, with the core area comprising a large arc of land around (but not including) Hawes.

-Other National Parks and AONB’s including the South Downs, Snowdonia, Brecon Beacons, and Exmoor, are already Dark Sky Reserves, but our night skies are generally much darker because there is less light pollution.
+Other National Parks and National Landscapes including the North York Moors, South Downs, Snowdonia, Brecon Beacons, and Exmoor, are also Dark Sky Reserves, but our night skies are generally much darker because there is less light pollution.

 This accolade provides a great opportunity to celebrate our exceptional dark skies, promoting locations, events and businesses which provide opportunities to look up into the night sky.
 As well as enhancing habitats for our wildlife, improving our health and wellbeing and bringing increased economic benefit to our tourist industry.

 It also gives opportunity to enhance our dark skies by giving increased importance to appropriate lighting – sensitive to the impact on its surroundings.
 An additional benefit being to reduce unnecessary consumption of electricity thereby minimising carbon footprint and energy costs for properties.